 Bread is nothing new to New Orleans, home of the po’boy, the muffuletta and bread pudding.

-But in today’s low- or no-carb, diet-conscious world, where bread products are “bad,” it is notable that Bon Appetit recently named the city’s modern sandwich haven, Turkey and the Wolf, the “Best New Restaurant in America.”
+But in today’s low- or no-carb, diet-conscious world, where bread products are “bad,” it is notable that last year Bon Appetit named the city’s modern sandwich haven, Turkey and the Wolf, the “Best New Restaurant in America.”
 It may be about what’s on the sandwiches—fancied-up throwbacks like handmade bologna and chips—but the vehicle to carry the works is no slacker: thick slices of butter-rich white bread from Weiss Guys Bakery, the same craftsmen who make tons of buns for Company Burger.

 While some restaurants have eliminated its bread service, others—such as Emeril’s, Coquette, Patois and Carrollton Market—continue to whip up an array of freshly made brioche, muffins and focaccia, or drop filled-to-the-brim baskets of locally sourced bakery breads on the table.
 Roll in places that make their own pizza dough, pita, naan, etc., in addition to a proliferation of independent bake shops, and it’s evident there has been a noticeable rise in artisan, brick-and-mortar and pop-up bakeries all over the city.